Thelonedevil/OTBProject/docs/chat-documentation.md

 |`ma`|`--ma=<option>`|An integer greater than 0|Specifies the minimum number of arguments with which a command must be run.|

 #### User Levels

+The following are valid user levels to use with the `ul` flag.

 | User Level | Marker(s) |
 |:-----------|:----------|